 Lee also starred as Chett Donnelly in Weird Science, the TV show, which showcased his amazing comic timing.
 His best performance

 IMHO is in the "Funhouse of Death" episode, where he plays a sadistic clown.

-I've been lucky and blessed to meet Lee in person eight times over the last three years.
+I've been lucky and blessed to meet Lee in person several times over the

 Click on the links in the right-hand column on this page to read all about

 March 19, 2002

 October 7, 2002

 May 2, 2010